lars-t-hansen/sint/README.md

 ### Backlog (this is actually much longer)

+- vectors
+- bytevectors
+- `dynamic-wind` and its abbreviation (in sint) `unwind-protect`
+- everything to do with exceptions
+- parameters - these are per-goroutine unwind-protected globals...
+- everything to do with environments, if we care
 - locks, for safe concurrent access to variables
 - maybe some notion of atomic operation, though in scheme this means atomic-set-car!, vector-set-car!, etc, and also data-structure specific cmpxchg operations, and